Jayshua/Just-the-Gauge/readme.md

 ### running
 Default: `true`

 Whether the guage is currently animating.
+Set this to false if you will start it later with `guage.thaw`.

 ## License